bressler95tops/bookdebug/_sources/Open-Science-101/Module_4/Lesson_2/readme.md

 - Implement tests to verify that the software performs as expected in your application.
 - If you run into problems, revisit the release notes, issue tracker, and/or user/developer forums.
 - Don't be afraid to ask experienced colleagues for help.
-- It is better to seek and obtain help in a public forum than in private (eg. email).
+- It is better to seek and obtain help in a public forum than in private (e.g., email).
 Part of open science is working in the open.
 Often you may find through a search that other users have similar questions.
 Someone may have already offered a solution.
 If not, it is likely that others will benefit from your question being answered in public.

 ### Activity 2.1: Ways to Get Help Using Open Software
 In this activity, you are asked to select from a list of ways you can resolve some common problems that arise when using open software.